gnachman/iterm2-website/source/_includes/documentation-escape-codes.md

     ^[]1337;RequestAttention=value^G

 The `value` should be *yes* to request attention by bouncing the dock icon and *no* to cancel a previous request.
-The dock icon will bounce only if iTerm2 is the active application.
+The dock icon will bounce only if iTerm2 is not the active application.
 If `value` is `fireworks` then fireworks explode at the cursor's location.

 #### Background Image